 Frequently Asked Questions

-Listed below are a number of questions FMNE is frequently asked about our services.
-If you have a query that isn't satisfactorily addressed, you can contact FMNE by email at or call us on 01670 528441
+Listed below are a number of questions were are frequently asked about our services.
+If you have a query that isn't satisfactorily addressed, you can contact us by email at

 What do I bring to the Mediation Information and Assessment Meeting (MIAM)?

 If you wished to be assessed for Legal Aid then you will need to bring evidence of your income for us to assess you.
 If you are living with a partner you will also need to bring evidence of their income.
 Please see the document below for more information about what evidence you need to bring.
 If you any questions please do contact us.

 Confidentiality is a strongly held principle of mediation.
 Unless you both choose a joint initial meeting, these inital meetings will be conducted individually.
 Mediation is entirely voluntary.
 You will not be put under any pressure to proceed and, in the event that your situation is not suitable for mediation, we will not give out information to the other party or to a court that leads you to be blamed or penalised for a decision not to proceed.
 Mediation is also legally privileged.
 This means that where mediation does take place, the discussions you have and any arrangements you propose or test out cannot later be relied upon in court proceedings unless you both agree.